 With 60 liters (3,660 cubic inches) of carrying capacity, the Blaze AC can carry a lot of gear and food.
 The storage system consists of one large main compartment with a roll-top closure, a mammoth mesh front pocket that runs the full height of the pack, and two mesh side pockets that are large enough to carry 1 liter water bottles and softer items.

-While spartan in its simplicity, this type of design is very functional because it means you can store all of the gear and you need during the day in external pockets, without having to open up the main compartment.
-This is useful on rain days when you want to keep your clothing and sleeping gear dry and protected, and it improves your time efficiency in general because you don’t have to dig around in your pack looking for stuff every time you stop for a break.
+While spartan in its simplicity, this type of design is very functional because it means you can store all of the gear you need during the day in external pockets, without having to open up the main compartment.
+This is useful on rainy days when you want to keep your clothing and sleeping gear dry and protected, and it improves your time efficiency in general because you don’t have to dig around in your pack looking for stuff every time you stop for a break.

-For example, I usually keep my lunch, snacks, rain jacket, rain pants, tarp and stakes, a 2 ounce screw-on water filter, and a 3 L platypus reservoir in the long front pocket of my pack and rarely open it up between the time I break camp and the time I start to cook dinner at night.
+For example, I usually keep my lunch, snacks, rain jacket, rain pants, tarp and stakes, a 2-ounce screw-on water filter, and a 3 L platypus reservoir in the long front pocket of my pack and rarely open it up between the time I break camp and the time I start to cook dinner at night.

 If you prefer to carry your water in a hydration reservoir, the Blaze AC comes with a zippered hydration pocket inside the main compartment located behind the internal rigid framesheet.
 A gear loop is included for hanging the reservoir and two hydration ports are provided for the hose.